 The Zwinger, a Baroque pleasure palace, now houses several important museums:

 - The Gemäldegalerie Alte Meister (Old Masters Picture Gallery) is arguably the best museum in Dresden.
-It has paintings from the 16th to 18th centuries – the star of the collection is Raphael’s Sistine Madonna.
+It has paintings from the 16th to 18th centuries – the stars of the collection are Raphael’s Sistine Madonna and two paintings by Vermeer.

 - The Porzellansammlung (Porcelain Collection) has over 8,000 Meissen pieces as well as a wealth of Chinese and Japanese porcelain.